-Residential compost piles don't get hot enough to kill the harmful organisms found in dog poop.
+No. Residential compost piles don't get hot enough to kill the harmful organisms that are found in dog poop.
 Your organics bin is also no place for pet waste.
 Commercial composting facilities don't want pet waste because it contaminates their compost.
 Even if you are using a bag labeled as biodegradable or compostable, it shouldn't mix with your compost or other organics.
 Landfills aren't designed to properly break down biodegradable pet waste bags, which require air to decompose.

 Should I bury it?

-Burying dog poop allows pathogens and excess nutrients into local streams, and it lets long-lasting bacteria and parasites establish themselves in soils.
+No. Burying dog poop allows pathogens and excess nutrients into local streams, and it lets long-lasting bacteria and parasites establish themselves in soils.
 Some dog owners use in-ground digesters, which are basically like doggie septic systems, but they have been known to malfunction frequently.